Happy Together (American TV series): Development

 On January 31, 2018, it was announced that CBS had given the production a pilot order.
 The episode was written by Tim McAuliffe and Austen Earl who were expected to executive produce alongside Ben Winston, Michael Rotenberg, and Jonathan Berry.
 Production companies involved with the pilot include Fulwell 73, 3 Arts Entertainment, and CBS Television Studios.
 On May 9, 2018, CBS officially ordered the pilot to series.
 A few days later, it was announced that the series, now titled Happy Together, would premiere in the fall of 2018 and air on Mondays at 8:30 P.M.
 On July 9, 2018, it was announced that the series would premiere on October 1, 2018.

 On November 28, 2018, it was announced that CBS had declined to order additional episodes of the series beyond the initial order of thirteen, and that its timeslot on their schedule would be filled by the third season of Man with a Plan.
 On May 10, 2019, CBS canceled the series after a single season.

 Casting

 In February 2018, it was announced that Damon Wayans Jr. and Felix Mallard had been cast in the pilot's lead roles.
 In March 2018, it was reported that Chris Parnell and Amber Stevens West had also joined the pilot's main cast.
 On June 22, 2018, it was announced that Victor Williams had been cast to replace Tim Meadows in the recurring role of Gerald, West's character's father.
 Meadows was forced to drop out of the role after the series Schooled, which he had in first position against Happy Together, was picked up to series by ABC.

+Filming

+Happy Together was filmed at Radford Studio Center in Studio City, California, but it is set in Los Angeles, California.